 Dear 50-year old self… Embrace your “I don’t give a crap what people think” attitude.
 You’ve earned it!

 Dear 52-year old self… You’re a badass!
-You just qualified for Boston for the twentieth time; and more importantly, after two years of less than stellar marathon performances.
+You just qualified for Boston again after two years of less than stellar marathon performances.
 Go run it and have fun!

 Dear 53-year old self… Don’t be embarrassed that you just became an opportunist and hogged in on your son’s dermatologist appointment so your doctor could take a look at that odd place on your leg, rather than waiting three months until your next check-up.
 Catching that melanoma early was a very good thing.